-The colourful little town of Hoi An is not one to be missed.
+The colourful little town of Hôi An is not one to be missed.
 We were only there for two nights, but there was no shortage of things to do.
+It has a great small town feel, which is a nice change from the busy cities of Hanoi and Ho Chi Minh City.
 It is fun, charming and offers great shopping as well as wonderful food and cultural experiences.
-It’s known for its many cheap tailor shops, but it’s so much more.
+Hôi An is known for its many cheap tailor shops, and lots of people flock here to buy custom suits and dresses.
 Spend your time strolling through the streets, trying the delicious food, and make sure to check out the Ancient Town!

 How To Get There